-Deducting Traditional IRA Contibutions
+Deducting Traditional IRA Contributions

 To ease the pain of losing your traditional IRA deduction, the IRS uses phaseout ranges rather than absolute income limits.
-For example, in 2013, if you have a SEP-IRA and your MAGI falls between $59,000 and $69,000 if you're single, your maximum traditional IRA is lower.
+For example, in 2019, if you have a SEP-IRA and your MAGI falls between $64,000 and $74,000 if you're single, your maximum traditional IRA deduction is lower.
 How much lower depends on where in the range you fall.

 If you're close to the bottom of the range, say, $64,000 if you're single, most of your deduction is still safe.
 But, if you're just under the upper, you only qualify for a minimal deduction.